DataDog/integrations-core/snmp/README.md

 #### Use your own MIB

-To use your own MIB with the Datadog Agent, convert it to the pysnmp format.
-This can be done using the `build-pysnmp-mibs` script that ships with pysnmp < 4.3. `mibdump.py` replaces `build-pysnmp-mib` which was made obsolete in pysnmp 4.3+ ([reference][9]).
+To use your own MIB with the Datadog Agent, convert it to the PySNMP format.
+This can be done using the `build-pysnmp-mibs` script that ships with PySNMP < 4.3. `mibdump.py` replaces `build-pysnmp-mib` which was made obsolete in [PySNMP 4.3+][9].

-Since Datadog Agent version 5.14, our PySNMP dependency has been upgraded from version 4.25 to 4.3.5 (reference our [changelog][8]).
-Meaning the `build-pysnmp-mib` which shipped with our Agent from version 5.13.x and earlier has also been replaced with `mibdump.py`.
+Since Datadog Agent version 5.14, the Agent's PySNMP dependency has been upgraded from version 4.25 to 4.3.5 (refer to the [changelog][8]).
+This means that the `build-pysnmp-mib` which shipped with the Agent from version 5.13.x and earlier has also been replaced with `mibdump.py`.

 To find the location of `mibdump.py`, run: